‘The fire that’s here’: US is still battling delta variant

 Arizona, where students in dozens of classrooms have been forced into quarantine, reported over 3,100 new COVID-19 cases Wednesday, numbers similar to the disastrous summer of 2020.
 Hospital bed space has fallen to pandemic lows.

-Bhuyan said a patient of hers with a blood clot in a lung was discharged instead of being admitted.
-Other patients are waiting hours in the emergency room.

-“It’s just hard because it does feel like that we are actually going backwards in time, even though we have these vaccines, which are such a great weapon for us,” she said.
+“It’s just hard because it does feel like that we are actually going backwards in time, even though we have these vaccines, which are such a great weapon for us,” Bhuyan said.

-While more than two dozen countries worldwide have reported omicron infections, including India on Thursday, the numbers are small outside of South Africa, which has confirmed more than 170 cases.
-World health authorities have yet to link any deaths to omicron.
+While about three dozen countries worldwide have reported omicron infections, including India on Thursday, the numbers are small outside of South Africa, which has confirmed more than 170 cases.

 The delta variant is still causing deep turmoil in Europe, too, including Germany and Austria.
 South Korea is also seeing a delta-driven surge that has pushed hospitalizations and deaths to record highs.